dschrempf/elynx/tlynx/README.md

 The goal of the ELynx Suite is reproducible research.
 Evolutionary sequences and phylogenetic trees can be read, viewed, modified and simulated.
-Exact specification of all options is necessary, and nothing is assumed about the data (e.g., the type of code).
+Exact specification of all options is necessary, and nothing is assumed about the data (e.g., the type of the genetic code).
 The command line with all arguments is consistently, and automatically logged.
 The work overhead in the beginning usually pays off in the end.

 The Elynx Suite consists of three library packages and two executables providing a range of sub commands.

 The library packages are:

--   **elynx-seq:** Handle evolutionary sequences and multi sequence alignments;
+-   **elynx-seq:** Handle evolutionary sequences and multi sequence alignments.
--   **elynx-tree:** Handle phylogenetic trees;
+-   **elynx-tree:** Handle phylogenetic trees.
--   **elynx-tools:** Tools for the provided executables;
+-   **elynx-tools:** Tools for the provided executables.

 The executables are:

--   **SLynx:** Analyze, modify, and simulate evolutionary sequences (FASTA format);
+-   **slynx:** Analyze, modify, and simulate evolutionary sequences (FASTA format).
--   **TLynx:** Analyze, modify, and simulate phylogenetic trees (Newick format).
+-   **tlynx:** Analyze, modify, and simulate phylogenetic trees (Newick format).

-**ELynx is still under development.
-We happily receive comments, ideas, feature requests, or pull requests!**
+**ELynx is actively developed.
+We happily receive comments, ideas, feature requests, and pull requests!**

 # Installation